shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

  - Practice navigating the Acquisition reports.
  - Understand how key dimensions in the Acquisition reports are collected and reported.
  - Recognize how to use the Acquisition reports to find basic campaign optimization opportunities.

+## 5.4 Adwords Reports
+ - Practice navigating the AdWords reports.
+ - Understand what additional metrics and dimensions are collected and reported in the AdWords reports.
+ - Recognize how to use the AdWords reports to find basic campaign optimization opportunities.

+## 5.5 Behaviour Reports
+ - Practice navigating the Behavior reports.
+ - Understand how key metrics in the Behavior reports are calculated.
+ - Recognize how to use the Behavior reports to find optimization opportunities.

+## 5.5 Custom Reports and Dashboards